 Required Practices for Health Service Providers:

 - Breastfeeding families are always welcome and respected.
 They will never be treated poorly, asked to stop breastfeeding, or asked to cover up or move.

 - We do not promote or provide infant formula (including toddler formula), coupons, or related products unless medically indicated.
 We do not accept gifts of infant feeding products from manufacturers nor display infant feeding products.

 - We have a breastfeeding, chestfeeding, and human milk feeding policy.
 The policy includes sections for patient, provider and staff education; advice/telephone triage with a response time within 4 hours; and dispensing formula.

 - All lactating employees are allowed breaks to express milk or nurse their children and access to a private space for expressing milk or nursing.
 The space is not a bathroom; is lockable and shielded from view; includes an electrical outlet, and has hand hygiene available.

 - We adhere to the breastfeeding practice advice of the breastfeeding expert opinions of our respective professional associations/colleges and/or the Academy of Breastfeeding Medicine.

 Additional Required Practices for Obstetrics, Pediatrics, Family Medicine, and Med-Peds:

 - The majority of our staff providing clinical services for prenatal and/or postpartum mothers and infants have had at least 3 hours of clinical breastfeeding support training.

-- We have an IBCLC in our practice and/or we actively refer all prenatal and postpartum women to skilled providers.
+- We have an IBCLC in our practice and/or we actively refer all prenatal and postpartum patients to skilled providers.